DendrouLab/panpipes/docs/setup_for_ingest.md

 If giving a cellranger path, give the path folder containing all the cellranger outputs.
 Otherwise path should be the complete path to the file.

-If you have cellranger outputs which have gex and adt within the same files, specify the same path in gex_path and adt_path
+If you have cellranger outputs which have rna and adt within the same files, specify the same path in rna_path and adt_path

 To include sample level metadata, you can add additional columns to the submission file e.g Tissue and Diagnoisis columns in `resources/sample_file_ingest.txt`